alphiek/GraphqlFullCourse/README.md

 # GraphQL full course

-This is a FCC online tutorial using GrapQL to build a full stack application which updates or retrieves book and author data.
+This is a FCC online tutorial using GraphQL to build a full stack application which updates or retrieves book and author data.

 ## Built With